 Frequently Asked Questions

-Is it really free to list a motorcycle shipment?
+Is it really free to list a car shipment?

 Absolutely.
 There are no "listing fees" involved.
-You don't pay a dime before negotiating the cost of motorcycle transport with the driver you choose to hire.
+You don't pay a dime before negotiating the cost of car transport with the driver you choose to hire.

-How much does it cost to transport a motorcycle?
+How much does it cost to transport a car?

 The cost varies, depending mostly on the mileage.
 When drivers send in their quotes, it'll be up to you to choose whatever sounds reasonable.
-Typical rates are usually between $0.45 to $1.25 per mile, but this can skew higher on shorter trips.
-Some shipments are more expensive than others: classic and exotic motorcycles, for example, require more attention so they often cost extra to transport.
+Typical rates are usually between $.40 and $2.00 a mile, but this can skew higher on shorter trips.
+Some shipments are more expensive than others: classic and exotic cars, for example, require more attention so they often cost extra to transport.

-The easiest, safest way to ship your motorcycle.
+The easiest, safest way to ship your car.

-- All motorcycle carriers are background checked for felonies and DUIs
+- All car carriers are background checked for felonies and DUIs

 - Carrier and shipper addresses and contact information are verified for additional protection.

-- Photos of motorcycle shippers and their vehicles help confirm who and what to expect.
+- Photos of car shippers and their vehicles help confirm who and what to expect.

-- Detailed motorcycle transporter reviews provide insight and transparency to the selection process.
+- Detailed car transporter reviews provide insight and transparency to the selection process.